sabzco/kubit-docs/docs/en/account/index.md

   - login
   - panel
   - create-organization
-  - profile-settings
   - forgot-password
 ---

-# User Account
+# User Account (Getting Started with Kubit)

-To start working with Kubit and utilizing its services, you first need a user account.
-For this purpose, you can [register](https://panel.kubit.ir/en/register) or, if you have already registered, [log in](https://panel.kubit.ir/en/login) to your account.
+To start using Kubit and its services, you first need a user account.
+For this purpose, you can [register](register) or, if you have already registered, [log in](login) to your account.

-Through the user panel, users can manage account information, access services, manage resources, users, permissions, and more.
-The details of each feature of the user account and the Kubit panel will be discussed further in this document.
+Through the user panel, you can manage account information, access services, manage resources, users, permissions, and more.
+In the rest of this document, we will discuss the details of each feature of the user account and the Kubit panel.

 ## Basic Concepts

 ### Organization{#organization}

-An organization is a collection of resources, users, and projects, where all system resources and financial and consumption data are defined within that organization.
-Access to the panel is possible if an organization exists.
+An organization is a collection of resources, users, and projects, where all system resources and financial and consumption information are defined under that organization, and access to the panel is only possible if an organization exists.

 ### User Account and Organization